dsalgos/file_download_server-c/README.md

 2. Multiple instances of the same server process to be run on different machines.
 The server names are: server, mirror1, mirror2

-3. Client process continuously listen to user input,
+3. Client process continuously listen_sckt to user input,

 	Action on commands
 	-- verify the command syntax